 After the Chip reaches the power on level (Vth = Vcc min.), the internal power on reset sequence will be triggered.
 During the internal power on reset period, no any external command is accepted.
 There are two ways to identify the termination of the internal power on reset sequence.
-Please refer to Figure 41.
+Please refer to Figure 47.
 Power On/Off Sequence.

-- R/B# pin - · Wait 1 ms
+- R/B# pin - Wait 5 ms

 During the power on and power off sequence, it is recommended to keep the WP# = Low for internal data protection.
+It is recommended the CE# needs to follow the voltage applied on VCC to keep the device not to be selected.

-Figure 44.
+Figure 47.
 Power On/Off Sequence